 Do not marvel at this; for an hour is coming, in which all who are in the tombs shall hear His voice, and shall come forth; those who did the good deeds to a resurrection of life, those who committed the evil deeds to a resurrection of judgment (John 5:28-29).

 All of the above statements speak of the necessity of obedience for salvation.
 Did not “the author of [our] salvation” (Heb.
 2:10) know that people are saved by grace through faith?
 Certainly He did.
-Thus, we can only conclude that what He said does not nullify the true saving grace that God is extending to humanity.
+Thus, we can only conclude that what He said does not nullify the true saving grace God is extending to humanity.

 Taking Up the Cross